Real projective structures on Riemann surfaces and new hyper-K\"ahler manifolds: Real holomorphic sections via real projective structures

 is a Higgs field.
-Thus, not every harmonic 1-form yields a non-trivial tangent direction of the deRham moduli space.
-The following lemma shows that for a oper connection $\nabla$ with real monodromy every tangent vector can be represented by harmonic 1-forms, i.e., the direct sum of a Higgs field with a anti-Higgs field.
+Therefore, not every harmonic 1-form yields a non-trivial tangent direction of the deRham moduli space.
+The following lemma shows that for an oper connection $\nabla$ with real monodromy every tangent vector can be represented by special harmonic 1-forms, i.e., the direct sum of a nilpotent Higgs field with a nilpotent anti-Higgs field.
 Denote by

 and